 Eastern Bristlebird (Dasyornis brachypterus)

 There are only about 2000 Eastern Bristlebirds left in Australia, 500 of which live in Booderee National Park.
-It is a medium to small, brown, ground dwelling bird with a long tail which generally remains in a horizontal position.
+They are a medium to small, brown, ground dwelling bird with a long tail which generally remains in a horizontal position.
 It is secretive and is found in dense woodland or heath.
 It is usually heard before it is seen and has a number of distinct calls, one of which sounds like "pretty birdie".

 Green and Golden Bell Frog (Litoria aurea)

 The Green and Golden Bell Frog is a threatened species with numbers declining dramatically over the past few decades.
 Booderee National Park supports significant populations which inhabit swamps, lakes and constructed water bodies such as dams.
 They are green and golden in colour, with gold lines running down their backs from over the eye to the hind leg.
 They eat insects as well as other frogs, grow to about 10cm in length and have a distinctive call: "craw - craw - crawk".